 - Support: That support is multidimensional, ranging from emotional support to providing the tools they need to do their job.

 - Guide: Leaders are in front, clearing a path and guiding those who follow to success.

 Having the attributes of a leader is only the beginning.
 Every leader is faced with challenges.
 Some of the more common leadership challenges are outlined below:

 - Leadership vs. Management: People often confuse the two, or praise one while dismissing the other.
-The truth is both are crucial.
+So when deciding between being a leader vs manager, the truth is both roles are crucial.

 - Lack of Development: Leaders might be born, but leadership is also a skill that can be learned.
 Some people are placed in a leadership position without the necessary skills and experience and need to learn quickly.

 - Lack of Support: Just as leaders offer support, they need it too.
 A network of mentors, advisors and other peers can help.

 - Challenging Environment: Sometimes it’s not you, it’s them, like a chain of command that is laying blame everywhere but where it belongs.